 And Egypt was free, and it flourished.
 It became once again a real beacon of values and learning, a light by which its neighbors could see through the darkness.

-The nation is weakened, step by step, and in time the people come to realize that it was not so much a revolution as a re-boot.
+The nation is weakened, step by step, and in time, the people realize that it was not so much a revolution as a re-boot.

 I like the first history a whole lot better.